-A wide-ranging menu of courses in traditional and new media disciplines are offered in the studio program, including: Ceramics, Drawing and Painting, New Media, Photography, Printmaking, and Sculpture.
-Coursework in these areas cover all levels, from introductory foundations through graduate study.
-Interdisciplinary work across these areas and levels is encouraged by faculty and student example, special topics coursework, the Critical Studies support area, and in our wood, metal, print, digital fabrication shop/facilities.
+A wide-ranging menu of studio courses in traditional and new media disciplines are offered, including: Ceramics, Drawing and Painting, New Media and Digital Design, Photography, Printmaking and Sculpture.
+Coursework in these areas cover all levels, from foundations through graduate study.
+In addition, we are re‑visioning Printmaking within the context of interdisciplinary practices of Print Media and rebuilding the area beginning with the consolidation of the B.A. in Art (Printmaking).

 SoVA offers two studio degrees.
 The Bachelor of Fine Arts (in Art), meets NASAD standards as a professional degree and provides preparation in art that enables graduates to pursue professional career aspirations through sustained involvement in personal creative work and options for future study at the graduate level.
 Students in the B.F.A. have the opportunity to pursue a concentration in one of the following areas of studio art: Ceramics, Drawing and Painting, New Media, Photography, or Sculpture.
 Entry into the B.F.A. degree program is determined by a review of students' placement portfolios by School of Visual Arts studio faculty.